TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Code/Confval.rst

         The name of the field as shown in the form.

-Example: Configuration value with default value adn custom parameter
+Example: Configuration value with default value and custom parameter
 --------------------------------------------------------------------

 ..  confval:: fileCreateMask